puupee/puupee-api-go/docs/ProfileDto.md

 HasConcurrencyStamp returns a boolean if a field has been set.

-### SetConcurrencyStampNil

-`func (o *ProfileDto) SetConcurrencyStampNil(b bool)`

- SetConcurrencyStampNil sets the value for ConcurrencyStamp to be an explicit nil

-### UnsetConcurrencyStamp
-`func (o *ProfileDto) UnsetConcurrencyStamp()`

-UnsetConcurrencyStamp ensures that no value is present for ConcurrencyStamp, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)